-Omron has built quite a reputation in the world of blood pressure monitors, and its 10 series is one of their best yet.
+Omron has built quite a reputation in the world of blood pressure monitors, and its Gold model is one of their best yet.
 It can store up to 200 readings for one person or 100 each for two people, and all the information can be transmitted via Bluetooth and tracked on the iOS or Android app.
 This monitor also alerts you to irregular heartbeats and has a hypertension indicator.

 QardioArm has built a feature-packed BPM in a nice, compact package.
 With triple measurement readings stored in Qardio's HIPPA compliant cloud and integration with Apple Health, Samsung Health, and robust app support for iOS, Android, and even the Kindle, this is a great way to keep track of your health information.
 The device weighs just 310 grams and is powered by AAA batteries.

 iHealth makes a few different BPM's, but this is one of its more affordable options that still packs in quite a few features.
-It works on your wrist and syncs up with your iOS or Android device.
+It works on your upper arm and syncs up with your iOS or Android device.
 It fully integrates with the iHealth product family, allowing users to upload, store, and share data and trends with family or doctor.
-It boasts triple measurement averaging, reminders, a trending graph, and can also tell you your heart rate with irregular heartbeat detection.
+It boasts triple measurement averaging, a trending graph, and can also tell you your heart rate with irregular heartbeat detection.

 This Bluetooth-enabled monitor sends your readings to the Balance Health app, where it is displayed in the context of your overall measurement history and healthy averages.
 As well as being able to be powered by AAA batteries, this comes with a wall plug, so it's a great solution for people who really can't miss a reading.
-Measuring systolic and diastolic blood pressure as well as heartbeat, this displays your results on a large, backlit LCD display with oversized numbers.
+Measuring systolic and diastolic blood pressure as well as heartbeat, this device displays your results on a large, backlit LCD display with oversized numbers.

 Overall the main things you want to look for in a BPM are accuracy, ease of use, and decent smartphone compatibility, so you can keep track of your readings.
 The QardioArm Wireless Blood Pressure Monitor will even sync with Kindle.
 All the options on this list are well-reviewed, and none of them are unreasonably expensive.
-No matter which one you choose, they will all help you keep a better track of your health.
+No matter which one you choose, they will all help you keep better track of your health.